Tanzanian Abdulrazak Gurnah awarded Nobel literature prize

 Gurnah didn’t often visit Zanzibar, he said, but he has suddenly become the talk of young people in the semiautonomous island region.

 “And many elder people are very, very happy.
-Also, as a Zanzibari.
-It’s a new step to make people read books again since the internet has taken over.”
+Also me, as a Zanzibari.
+It’s a new step to make people read books again, since the internet has taken over.”

 The prestigious award comes with a gold medal and 10 million Swedish kronor (over $1.14 million).
 The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, who died in 1895.